-&lt;sup>2 All of those names could be translated as proper names, but they all have the suffix meaning 'plural', and they have the definite article, which the proper names do not have.
+&lt;sup>1 All of those names could be translated as proper names, but they all have the suffix meaning 'plural', and they have the definite article, which the proper names do not have.

-&lt;sup>3 The semantic area of the verb here covers several senses, but I understand that the central sense has to do with destruction.
+&lt;sup>2 The semantic area of the verb here covers several senses, but I understand that the central sense has to do with destruction.
 I translated it as a prophecy of the Israelites' conquest of the land of Canaan with Joshua.

-&lt;sup>4 The grammar of the Hebrew text here is ambiguous as to which of the brothers was the older; it could even be understood as saying that Eber had a brother named Japheth, which is unlikely.
-I understand from the larger context that Shem was the oldest.
+&lt;sup>3 The grammar of the Hebrew text here is ambiguous as to which of the brothers was the older; it could even be understood as saying that Eber had a brother named Japheth, which is unlikely.
+I understand from the larger context that Shem was the oldest (and the translation of the Jewish Publication Society has Shem as the oldest).

-&lt;sup>5 That "father" was Arphaxad.
+&lt;sup>4 That "father" was Arphaxad.

-&lt;sup>6 I understand that verse 21 serves as an introduction to Shem's genealogy.
+&lt;sup>5 I understand that verse 21 serves as an introduction to Shem's genealogy.
 Shem's genealogy was more important than the others, because the Savior came through Shem.
 But why was Eber so emphasized?
 Perhaps because the word 'Hebrew' is based on it.

-&lt;sup>7 It is possible that Job was a descendant of Uz, Job 1:1.
+&lt;sup>6 It is possible that Job was a descendant of Uz, Job 1:1.

-&lt;sup>8 That is, by fissure, creating the continents.
+&lt;sup>7 That is, by fissure, creating the continents.
 Perhaps it was a little after the multiplication of languages.
 When God changed the languages, He must have changed the cultures as well, and perhaps He created the different races (different colors) as well.
 Presumably, the separation of the continents happened after the main migrations, and with that each continent would have its own ethnic groups.